gameboycjp/Starpacks-Rust/README.md

 Should now work on both Windows and Linux.

 Workshop mods must be a contents.pak for now.
 If you know any mods that are more than just a .pak, please open an issue and pass a link over!
 I do not know of any mods that are like that on the workshop.
+Additionally, the workshop path setup and file is completely ignored at the moment.

 ### TODOs